Ready to bring the Next Generation Science Standards to your classroom? Let us help!

 After completion of the three-week Science Club Summer Camp program, teachers will be expected to implement one of the CPS third grade science curriculum modules.
-Not to worry- we will teaching you about the curriculum and how to use an NGSS teaching approach .
+Not to worry- we will teaching you about the curriculum and how to use an NGSS teaching approach.

 You will receive support in bringing this new curriculum to your classroom.
-We will visit your classroom for one of the lessons of your choosing and will be meeting regularly as a professional learning community to share what worked, what didn’t work, and how to adapt the curriculum for your classroom.
+We will visit your classroom for two of the lessons of your choosing and will be meeting regularly as a professional learning community to share what worked, what didn’t work, and how to adapt the curriculum for your classroom.